Mesh

 REPL

-The Mesh REPL (Read-Eval-Print Loop) provides interactive exploration with full language support:
+The Mesh REPL provides JIT-compiled interactive exploration for expressions and definitions:

 bash